Multi-Dimensional Family Therapy (MDFT)

 Program requirements and eligibility

-Treatment lasts six months and is provided by a master’s level clinician and a therapist assistant.
-Sessions take place three to four times per week in the youth’s home, consisting of one-on-one therapy with the youth, counseling for the parents, and activities and therapy that allow the youth and parents to interact.
+Treatment lasts for up to six months and is provided by a master’s level clinician and a therapist assistant.
+Sessions take place three times per week in the youth’s home, consisting of one-on-one therapy with the youth, counseling for the parents, and activities and therapy that allow the youth and parents to interact.

 When needed, other family members are included as well.
 Interventions with school staff and other providers may also be held to address specific issues.

 Clients are given the tools and strategies they need to feel better about themselves, problem solve, better connect with peers, reach goals and reduce stress.
 Parents learn successful parenting practices, ways to improve their relationship with their child and strategies to enhance household communication.